Ladakh: Transportation

 There is an airport in Leh, Kushok Bakula Rimpochee Airport, from which there are daily flights to Delhi and weekly flights to Srinagar and Jammu.
 There are two airstrips at Daulat Beg Oldie and Fukche for military transport.
 The airport at Kargil, Kargil Airport, was intended for civilian flights but is currently used by the Indian Army.
 The airport is a political issue for the locals who argue that the airport should serve its original purpose, i.e., should open up for civilian flights.
 Since past few years the Indian Air Force has been operating AN-32 air courier service to transport the locals during the winter seasons to Jammu, Srinagar and Chandigarh.
-A private aeroplane company Air Mantra landed a 17-seater aircraft at the airport, in presence of dignitaries like the Chief Minister Omar Abdullah, marking the first ever landing by a civilian airline company at Kargil Airport.
+A private aeroplane company Air Mantra landed a 17-seater aircraft at the airport, in the presence of dignitaries like the Chief Minister Omar Abdullah, marking the first ever landing by a civilian airline company at Kargil Airport.